DrawKit - Cocoa Vector Graphics Framework

 One of the important things I have tried to keep in mind when creating DK is usability to a developer.
 Thus the classes should be easy to understand in principle and have many high-level methods that should do what they say they do in an obvious way.
 Right now the main documentation is the code itself, whch is liberally commented (but only to the degree of stating what things do, and pointing out anything non-obvious).
 Proper docs should follow along, but as always documentation is a lower priority than the code itself, and gets done as and when.

-I will also say that I have an unusual coding style compared to most Cocoa code I've seen.
+I will also say that I have a coding style different from a lot of Cocoa code I've seen.
 I have one overriding reason for this - readibility.
 If you don't like it, sorry, but that's the way it is (and will always be - I have evolved this style over many years and it's code I like to read).
 Readability == maintainability as you know.
 I just love wasting whitespace, so you may as well get used to it.
 Text is edited using Xcode's default settings, with real tabs set at an indent of 4.

 Lots, I'm sure.
 This is a BETA quality download.
 It has the complete feature set I originally planned to include, but there may be obvious features I forgot (let me know, if sensible I'll add them).
 Some of the code could probably be better factored.
 In most places I use a straightforward approach and little trickery.
 Some of the design decisions may appear strange (possibly - again I really don't know for sure) but nearly all are made with good reason - flexibility, mostly.
 Performance is lacking in many areas, since there is no serious attempt at optimization beyond the very obvious.
 Error handling is fairly minimal.
 So, overall, this is genuinely a beta version - it's feature complete, but not final quality.
 The source itself is also in need of some organization as a whole, though each individual class should be reasonably straightforward and easy to figure out.